AndreasFaust/react-sled/README.md

 react-sled has an Instagram-like progress-bar.
 You can easily style it via CSS.
 The default-styles are scoped to the class-name `sled-progress-default`.
 If you give it a custom `className`-prop, the Progress will be completely unstyled.
-You can copy The default-styles from [here](https://raw.github.com/andreasfaust/react-sled/master/sled/progress/index.css) as a starting-point.
+You can copy the default-styles from **[here](https://raw.github.com/andreasfaust/react-sled/master/sled/progress/index.css)** as a starting-point.

 **Progress Props Overview:**